 For understandable historical reasons, employment and housing centers are often located away from freight rail corridors, so BRT routes along freight rail corridors may need to provide connections to downtowns and other key destinations.
 In the best systems, these "last mile" routes utilize bus-only lanes to ensure a fast and reliable connection between the BRT-way and key destinations.
 In the case of the LA Orange Line, the BRT route terminates at a metro station providing connectivity to the regional transit network.
-In other systems, where dedicated rightof-way into a downtown was not provided, the BRT route operates in mixed traffic with other vehicles to provide the connection, as is the case in Pittsburgh, Hartford, and Cambridgeshire.
+In other systems, where dedicated right-of-way into a downtown was not provided, the BRT route operates in mixed traffic with other vehicles to provide the connection, as is the case in Pittsburgh, Hartford, and Cambridgeshire.

 Figure 2-8: LA Metro Orange Line and trail on former rail corridor

-BRT along former freight corridors is the second most common type of BRT.
 The CKC is somewhat different from most other former freight rail lines.
 The CKC is much closer to key destinations, like Downtown Kirkland, Totem Lake, and residential neighborhoods, than are most former freight rail lines.
 As such, stations along the CKC BRT would be in closer proximity to employment and housing.